aishwaryad6/heart-disease-sdoh-analytics/README.md

-# Heart Disease Mortality & Social Determinants of Health
+# 🩺📊 Heart Disease Mortality & Social Determinants of Health

-## Project Overview
+## 📌Project Overview
 This project examines the relationship between **heart disease mortality** and key **social determinants of health (SDOH)**—including income, education, race/ethnicity, and rurality—using **publicly available county-level data from Texas**.

 The analysis focuses on identifying socioeconomic patterns associated with higher mortality rates and demonstrating healthcare data analytics and statistical modeling skills relevant to public health and population health research.